You can sink a lot of money into furniture. If you dont buy carefully,

 Also think about color.
 Youll want colors that you like, work together

-and with existing furnishings (and perhaps with furnishings in other rooms),
+and with existing furnishings (and with furnishings in other rooms), are

-are practical, and contribute to the mood youd like for the room (perhaps
+practical, and contribute to the desired mood for the room (bright, sunny

 Think about style.
 Do you prefer contemporary or traditional furniture?